r3cla/jotform-defer-load/README.md

 # How to use

+Instructions intended for someone with understanding of basic programming concepts.

 ## 1. Get Your JotForm Details

 First, you need these details from your existing JotForm implementation: